WietseWind/docker-rippled/README.md

 ```
 docker exec rippled server_info
 ```

+Check the value of `complete_ledgers` in the server info to see if the server has complete ledgers with transactions.
+When you launch the container it may take a few minutes for the server to sync.

 If you started the container manually, you may have to change the name of the container (`rippled`) to the name you entered in your `docker run` command.